 What Type of Family Law Process Will You Choose?

-Our 17 plus years of family law experience at Weber Dispute Resolution has taught us a very important question to ask at the beginning of the case.
+Our 20 years of family law experience at Weber Dispute Resolution has taught us a very important question to ask at the beginning of the case.
 That question is, “What Type of Family Law Process Do You Need to Experience?”
 There are many available process options to help you get divorced.
 They include:

 - Collaborative Practice.
-A no-court option where your attorney signs an agreement with the other attorney to stay out of court.
+A no-court option where your attorney signs an agreement with the other attorney to stay out of family court.
 You work with a team of professionals from different disciplines to resolve your case.

 - Mediation.
 You both work with a neutral mediator who helps bridge the gaps so that you can find pathways to settlement and stay out of court.